 For an extra challenge, speed up the game and beat the clock.
 Or get your child to lay out the shells and challenge you!

 A good one for travelling and helping your child to see the relationship of numbers to practical life, if they’re already aware of the 24-hour clock.
-HLP pre-schoolers can have unusually strong concentration skills and a timetable will challenge them.
+Pre-schoolers with high learning potential can have unusually strong concentration skills and a timetable will challenge them.

 Obtain a rail or bus timetable, show it to your child and then ask questions.
 For example: